Tim Connelly: Denver Nuggets

 On June 17, 2013, Connelly was named as the executive vice president of basketball operations and general manager of the Denver Nuggets.
 He replaced former NBA Executive of the Year, Masai Ujiri.
-On June 15, 2017, it was announced that Connelly would be promoted to being the team's president of basketball operations for the purpose of retaining assistant general manager Artūras Karnišovas as the team's general manager.
-After years of missing out on the playoffs, Connelly and Karnišovas would help lead the team to the 2019 NBA playoffs, after previously missing out the first five seasons under his guidance.
-Under his tenure, the Nuggets were able to acquire several prospects through the draft, including Nikola Jokic, Gary Harris, Jamal Murray, Monté Morris, and Michael Porter Jr..
+On June 15, 2017, it was announced that Connelly would be promoted to president of basketball operations for the purpose of retaining assistant general manager Artūras Karnišovas as the team's general manager.
+After missing out on the playoffs for five years under his tenure, Connelly and Karnišovas would help lead the team to the 2019 NBA playoffs.
+Under his leadership, the Nuggets were able to acquire several prospects through the draft, including Nikola Jokic, Gary Harris, Jamal Murray, Monté Morris, and Michael Porter Jr..

 In 2020, Connelly finished in ninth place for the Executive of the Year Award.

-In 2021, Connelly was responsible in part for bringing over Aaron Gordon, while giving up longtime core piece Harris in the process.
-Connelly claims to have asked for permission from All-Star Center Nikola Jokić before accepting the Gordon trade.
+In 2021, Connelly was responsible in part for bringing over Aaron Gordon, while giving up longtime Nugget Harris in the process.
+Connelly claimed to have asked for permission from All-Star center Nikola Jokić before making the Gordon trade.
 The Nuggets won the 2023 NBA Finals with the core that Connelly built.